 Connections between Openbridge and your data source or data destination require authorization.
-Authorized access to your accounts becomes disconnected from time to time.
-These authorizations can expire for several reasons, including password changes, accounts getting locked, user access removal, and lifespans of an access token.
+Authorized access to your accounts can sometimes be disconnected.
+These authorizations can expire for several reasons, including password changes, account locks, user access removal, and access token lifespans.

-While this can be frustrating, it's good to remember that this is normal behavior and is usually the result of a change to keep your account safe and secure.
+While this can be frustrating, it's important to remember that it's normal behavior and is usually the result of a change to keep a data source account safe and secure.

 How to Identify Invalid Authorizations